 Mega spammer Alan Ralsky has been indicted under Federal anti-spamming law, along with ten other spammers involved in Ralsky’s operation, including Ralsky’s own son-in-law, Scott Bradley (“Oh dad, how could you?)
 Other spammers charged include Judy Devenow, also of Michigan; James Bragg, of Arizona; California spammers John Brown, William Neil, Anki Neil, James Fite, Francis Tribble; and How Wai John Hui, of Vancouver, Canada and Hong Kong, and Peter Severa of Russia.

 Massive Gmail storage plus the awesome folder view provided by a Gmail account equals the perfect spam folder!
-If your anti-spam program can forward all detected spam to a separate email address, then you can create your own Gmail spam folder account too!
-Gmail mail is the perfect way to scan all of your spam for mail that you actually want, because the Gmail email folder view shows you the first sentence of the email along with the subject, making it super easy to determine if the mail is really spam or not without opening it!
-First, set up a Gmail account (sign up for Gmail at gmail . com here), then forward your spam to it.
-Now check Gmail mail to easily scan the contents of your spam folder to determine if there is any email you actually want.
-Here are step-by-step instructions, and a view of our Gmail spam folder account!
+If you have the ability to have your spam filtering program forward all detected spam to a separate email address, then you can create your own Gmail spam folder account too!
+Gmail is the perfect way to scan all of your spam for mail that you actually want, because the Gmail email folder view shows you the first sentence of the email along with the subject, making it super easy to determine if the mail is really spam or not without opening it!
+Here’s how!

 Score one for the forces of good, as one of the United States’ most notorious spammers, Robert Soloway, was not only arrested this month, but denied bail, so egregious were the charges against him, and, the court felt, the odds of him skipping town to avoid those charges.